webforj/webforj-docs/docs/components/spinner-loading-busy/loading.md

 ## Scoping

-The `Loading` component in webforJ can be scoped to a specific parent container, such as a `Div`, ensuring that it only blocks user interaction within that element.
+The `Loading` component in webforJ can scope itself to a specific parent container, such as a `Div`, ensuring that it only blocks user interaction within that element.
 By default, the `Loading` component is relative to its parent, meaning it overlays the parent component rather than the entire app.

 To limit the `Loading` component to its parent, simply add the `Loading` component to the parent container.
 For example, if you add it to a `Div`, the loading overlay applies only to that `Div`: